-When you open Search Console’s “Pages” report and find a pile of URLs under “Alternate page with proper canonical tag,” most people assume Google is refusing to index them.
+When you open Search Console’s Page indexing report and find a stack of URLs under “Alternate page with proper canonical tag,” most people assume Google is refusing to index them.
 It isn’t.
-This is an informational status: Google sees these URLs are non-preferred versions of some canonical page, respects the <link rel="canonical"> you set, and deliberately doesn’t index this one in favor of the canonical you nominated.
+Google sees these URLs are non-preferred versions of some canonical page, respects the <link rel="canonical"> you set, and deliberately doesn’t index this one in favor of the canonical you nominated.
 Google is cooperating, not rejecting.

 The status you should actually watch is the adjacent one: “Duplicate, Google chose different canonical than user.”
-That one means Google ignored you.
-Don’t confuse them.
+That one means Google ignored your declared canonical and picked its own.
+Don’t confuse them — they sit in different buckets and need opposite responses.

 Common causes